Grima04/mesa-turnip-kgsl/src/gallium/docs/source/tgsi.rst

   Unconditional discard.
 Allowed in fragment shaders only.

+.. opcode:: DEMOTE - Demote Invocation to a Helper

+  This demotes the current invocation to a helper, but continues execution (while KILL may or may not terminate the invocation).
+After this runs, all the usual helper invocation rules apply about discarding buffer and render target writes.
+This is useful for having accurate derivatives in the other invocations which have not been demoted.

+  Allowed in fragment shaders only.

+.. opcode:: READ_HELPER - Reads Invocation Helper Status

+  This is identical to ``TGSI_SEMANTIC_HELPER_INVOCATION``, except this will read the current value, which might change as a result of a ``DEMOTE`` instruction.

+  Allowed in fragment shaders only.

 .. opcode:: TXB - Texture Lookup With Bias

   for cube map array textures and shadow cube maps, the bias value